 Ashton Health and Rehabilitation is a facility located in Mc Leansville, North Carolina, which has 8,750 people.
-This nursing home was given a bottom of the barrel overall grade based on the data we assessed.
-Based on our analysis, this nursing home likely isn't a fit for anyone.
-Despite all this, one of the few highlights of this facility's profile is its strong inspection grade.
+This facility received an uninspiring overall grade of D in our grading scheme.
+Based on our ratings, this facility may not be a great fit for most people.
+Despite all this, one of the few highlights of this nursing home's profile is its impressive inspection grade.
 You can continue reading to learn more about inspections and other category grades

 Ashton Health and Rehabilitation

 - Independent Living